CleasbyCode/pdvrdt/README.md

 ***pdvrdt*** works on Linux and Windows.

 For ***Mastodon***, the ***16MB*** size limit is measured by the total size of your ***"file-embedded"*** PNG image file.

+**Note:** 	***While techinically the image size limit for Mastodon is 16MB, embedded PNG images over 10MB are slower to post
+	and may not always upload. [jdvrif](https://github.com/CleasbyCode/jdvrif) is faster and more reliable for larger files.***

 For ***Reddit*** and ***Twitter***, the size limit is measured by the uncompressed size of the ***iCC Profile***, where your data is stored.

 ***Reddit***: 1,048,172 bytes is the uncompressed (zlib inflate) size limit for your data file.